- Why Grad Studies at SFU?

 - the student has entered into a publication agreement with a publisher whose guidelines state that prior publication in a university repository will be a barrier to publication.

-The formal request for postponement of publication must be submitted to Graduate and Postdoctoral Studies a minimum of 30 days in advance of the defence.
+The formal request for postponement of publication must be submitted to Graduate Studies a minimum of 30 days in advance of the defence.

 Prior to your examination